Flashdown/udpsend/README.md

 # udpsend
 udpsend is a simple udp sender tool written in C++ that allows to send a string/message via UDP to a specific IP and port.

-## Download binary Windows release udpsend V0.1 from here:
+## Download binary Windows release of udpsend V0.1 from here:
 https://github.com/Flashdown/udpsend/releases/download/udpsend_0.1/udpsend.exe

 ## Usage: